Siecje/uHTTP-Session/README.md

 Session support for µHTTP

-Sessions are implemented as [Javascript Web Signatures](https://datatracker.ietf.org/doc/html/rfc7519).
+Sessions are implemented as [Javascript Web Signatures](https://datatracker.ietf.org/doc/html/rfc7515).
 Which means that:

 1. Sessions are stored in the client's browser.
 2. Sessions are not secret.
-3. Sessions can't be tempered with.
+3. Sessions cannot be tempered with.

 ### Installation